Are You Ready for Smooth, Healthy Skin?

 - ACCUTANE — This is the only medication approved to treat severe, resistant, nodular, cystic acne, the most severe form of acne.
 This treatment requires regular monitoring by your dermatologist and side effects have been reported with its use.
 Generally, this treatment serves as a last resort.

-- OTHER TREATMENTS — Various treatments shown to be useful in managing your complexion include chemical peels and laser treatments for acne.
+- OTHER TREATMENTS — Various treatments shown to be useful in managing your complexion include chemical peels and laser treatments, such as the Gen Technique, for acne.
 However, these methods are most effective when used in conjunction with a comprehensive treatment program.

 Are There Different Types of Acne?